ThomasBittner1/KangarooDocumentation/docs/body/poseEditorStandalone.md

 From Kangaroo Builder Version **5.16** you can also use the Pose Editor on rigs that are *not* built with Kangaroo Builder.

-Keep in mind that this workflow has been tested and verified with *mGear* and *AdvancedSkeleton* rigs, and therefore should also work for all other maya rigs out there.
+This workflow has been tested and verified with *mGear* and *AdvancedSkeleton* rigs, and therefore should also work for all other maya rigs out there.
-However since it hasn't gone through completed productions with non-kangaroo rigs yet, this part is still *experimental*.
+However since it hasn't gone through completed productions with *Non-Kangaroo Rigs* yet, this part is still experimental at this point.
 So if you are running into any issues, please don't hesitate to reach out in the [Forum](https://kangaroobuilder.discourse.group/){target="_blank"}!
 We'll answer those requests with high priority.

-To open the Pose Editor on standalone, start by running these lines in Python:
+To open the Pose Editor with *Non-Kangaroo Rigs*, start by running these lines in Python:
 ``` python
 from kangarooTools import poseEditorStandalone
 poseEditorStandalone.showUI(sDefaultCtrlTwistAxis='x')
 ```

-!!! note "Ctrl Twist Axis"
+!!! note "Ctrl Twist Axis - *sDefaultCtrlTwistAxis*"
     *MGear* and *AdvancedSkeleton* usually have their *Ctrl Twist Axis* at **X**, so you can leave the default when you have one of these rigs.
     But if your twist axis is mostly **Y** (as on Kangaroo Rigs), then switch that flag to **Y**.
     Keep in mind this only affects the default options when you create interpolators.
 Adjusting the interpolator options manually after